Iain Lom: Work

 Iain Lom is representative of a switch from the ancient, classical tradition of Gaelic poetry to the vernacular poetry of the 17th century and later.
-Classical bards wrote mainly praise poems to their clan chiefs in the classical Gaelic that Scotland had once shared with Ireland.
-While Iain Lom's work has many features of the classical tradition he largely wrote in the everyday Gaelic of his time.
+Classical bards wrote mainly praise poems to their clan chiefs in the Classical Gaelic literary language that Scotland had once shared with Gaelic Ireland.
+While Iain Lom's work continues many features of the classical tradition, including the syllabic metrical rules of Dán Díreach, he wrote in the everyday Gaelic vernacular of his time.
 A thoroughly political poet, he was a fierce opponent of the English Puritans and the Scottish Covenanters.
 Later he opposed the accession of William of Orange and later governments.
-He remained a loyal devotee of the Stuart family, and thus was an early Jacobite.
+He remained a loyal devotee of the House of Stuart, and thus was an early Jacobite.
 As a clan bard, he commented on the battles and engagements the Keppoch clan engaged in while campaigning for the Stuarts, especially under Great Montrose, as well as on contemporary matters.
 His known works include the following: